-Strategy can have many definitions, but generally involves setting goals, determining actions to achieve the goals, and mobilizing resources to execute the actions.
+Strategy can have many definitions but generally involves setting goals, determining actions to achieve the goals, and mobilizing resources to execute the actions.
 A strategy describes how the ends (goals) will be achieved by the means (resources).

 The Harvard Business Review provides an excellent discussion that describes different approaches firms use to set strategy.
 A graphic below provides help to explain the four approaches presented.
-Also included is a table that shows results of scoring the different approaches.
+Also included is a table that shows the results of scoring the different approaches.

 While there is no clear ‘best’ approach that fits every situation, the collaborative model seems to produce generally good results.
-The collaborative approach scored especially well in terms of receiving good information and in identification of alternatives.
+The collaborative approach scored especially well in terms of receiving good information and in the identification of alternatives.
 Both of these attributes are desirable for producing a sound and feasible strategy.

 Collaborative Business Strategy Development